-For employers or employees who have never taken an online learning course, let’s start with some quick basics such as: What is online learning?
+For employers or employees who have never taken an online course, let’s start with some quick basics such as: What is online learning?
 Is the quality of education comparable to traditional, on-campus programs?
-And how successful are students in online courses
+And how successful are students in online courses?

 While online learning has fewer in-person interactions, it encompasses many of the same benefits of on-campus options plus more, including high-quality education programs and a focus on student success.

 Employers and employees are facing one of the fastest workplace revolutions.
 Keeping individual and professional skills updated can be difficult in a fast-paced world, especially when balancing personal commitments, a part-time or full-time job and more.
 This is especially important as one-third of employees say they aren’t getting what they need to contribute effectively in their rapidly evolving businesses.

 Additionally in the context of rising unemployment due to the COVID‑19 crisis, online training could present a cost-effective solution that can reach a larger number of learners.

 Online classes utilize active learning practices, including video conferencing, instructional videos and interactive webinars.
 Students are able to engage with professors and other students, as well as collaborate on group projects virtually.

 Through active learning and virtual collaboration, employees can develop soft skills for the professional world.
 As employers increasingly embrace remote working, it’s important for employees to have the communication skills and tech-savviness to navigate a virtual working world.

 47 percent of employees say their extra training and education helped them advance within their current company.
 Furthermore, lifelong learning helps employees feel more capable and well rounded, increasing their overall confidence in the workplace.